-Usually the c planted last has shorter lifespan than the one planted first, example is the planting of melon after yam has been plant The melon will be harvested first while the yam continues on plot.
+Usually, the c planted last has a shorter lifespan than the one planted first, an example is the planting of melon after the yam has been planted, The melon will be harvested first while the yam continues on the plot.
 Yam is therefore said to be inter-cropped with melon.

 It affords the farmer a variety of crops.

-2. It serves as insurance against the failure of one type of crops.
+2. It serves as insurance against the failure of one type of crop.

 3. It minimizes the spread of diseases and pests on the farm.